fjprichard/PyAFBFdb/README.rst

 Package features
 ================

-- Generation of image texture database with a predefined protocol,
+- Generation of image texture database with a predefined or user-defined protocol.

 - Management of the database.